sebfisch/explicit-sharing/index.md

     like advocated by the [Curry] language can be most easily grasped [by example][FLP].

-  * There is a [paper] that explains the ideas behind this package.
+  * There is a [paper] that explains the ideas behind this package in depth.

   * The current interface [differs][changes] from the original version.